gonespy/bstormps3/MARADNS_DEADWOOD.md

 Make sure you are running the deadwood command in an **administrator** command prompt, not a regular command prompt - see the [Quick Command Prompt tutorial](#quick-command-prompt-tutorial)

-**Q: After running the maradns or deadwood command in the command prompt, I see an error: `Unable to get 128 bits of entropy; file secret.txt must be at least 16 bytes (128 bits) long`**
+**Q: After running the deadwood command in the command prompt, I see this error in `dwlog.txt`: `Unable to get 128 bits of entropy; file secret.txt must be at least 16 bytes (128 bits) long`**

-Try deleting the `secret.txt` file from both folders and try again.
+Try deleting the `secret.txt` file from the deadwood folder and try again.
 If that doesn't work, try opening `secret.txt` and replace its content with:

 ```4íñ=fñŒ`Ãàùql¯+×‘ Ï"¹3šoÀ^V–º¡F ×Æ’$ñ\–áÀCN_8~°vhãÏèžÇˆEs+```